Saransh-cpp/BookRentApp-Chapter3/README.md

 ```
 git push --set-upstream origin <your-branch-name>
 ```
-8. Create a pull request from GitHub and wait for the reviews!
+8. Create a pull request from GitHub and wait for the review!

 ## Getting Started

 This project is a starting point for a Flutter application.